-The designers of the compact series really got it right, back in 1978.
+The designers of the compact series really got it right, all the way back in 1978.
 And ever since, even though their design is relatively costly to make (it requires a fair bit of hand-soldering, after all) Boss has been deliberately slow to change and have kept several models in production – some virtually unchanged – for decades.
 For instance, the SD-1 hasn’t changed materially since it was introduced in 1981.
 Of course, when designing new pedals, they’ve taken advantage of whatever technical advancements available at the time – not least SMT (surface-mount technology) components, which allow them to cram much more into the same space.
 But for the most part, they’ve tended to leave the earlier designs alone, except for when components becoming unavailable forced a redesign (see the DD-3 page for an in-depth on one pedal that has had several such changes).

 But all things must pass, as they say.
 This year, two of Boss’ existing pedal designs got a complete make-over, seemingly to make them cheaper to produce (partly by reducing the amount of hand-soldering).